 Worship is Weird

-Do you ever feel uncomfortable when you are up front, leading worship?
-I do.
-Sometimes—usually—I feel very uncomfortable.
+If you talk to people who lead musical worship in contemporary services, many (including myself) say we feel very uncomfortable up there.
 I don’t feel worthy.
 I don’t feel qualified.
 I don’t feel like I’m sufficiently trained to lead others in worship.
 Leading worship makes me sound funny, feel funny, look funny, act funny.
 And I know that many people feel this way.
 It is one reason why it is so hard to attract people to take part in the worship teams.

 Rev 4:8 The four living creatures worship continually.
 They…